KatrienColson/GNK-Easley-1.17/1.main-course/2.markup/1.html/2.markdown-to-html/README.md

 After this chapter, you should have acquired the following skills/competencies:

 - [ ] Able to write some simple HTML.
-- [ ] Able to publish a page on GitHub.
 - [ ] Able to challenge yourself.

 <p align="center">